 Depending on the service you choose to transfer your money overseas — whether a bank or independent money transfer specialist — your transaction should come with a confirmation number or a record of your transaction.

 Money tracking numbers come in many different names:

-What if I don’t have a tracking number?
+What to do if I don’t have a tracking number?

-As mentioned above, check your receipt for a highlighted number that may be called your reference number, tracking number, confirmation number or something else.
-Input this number on the transfer companies website, share it with a customer service representative on the phone or hand it to an employee of an agent location to track your transfer.
+Input this website on the transfer company’s website, give it to a customer service representative on the phone or provide it at an agent location to track your transfer.

 Track without a tracking number

-Nearly all banks and money transfer providers offer some way of cancelling your transaction after you’ve set it in motion — especially if your money hasn’t yet been delivered.
+Nearly all banks and money transfer providers offer some way of canceling your transaction after you’ve set it in motion — especially if your money hasn’t yet been delivered.
 Simply call or visit — in person or online — the provider you used to send your transfer.
-If you can log in to your online account, you may have the option of cancelling there.

 If you’re able to cancel your money transfer, you should see a refund for the total you paid for it.
 In the rare case, a provider may deduct a cancellation fee from your refund — which might be another factor to weigh when choosing the company you ultimately go with.